Choose a college

 Is each student assigned an advisor or mentor?
 How often will the student be able to communicate with that person, and who else is available for extra support if needed?
 Is there an online student community where you can share and receive advice, words of encouragement, and other help?
 What about online learning communities and study groups?
 Be sure to ask your enrollment representative these questions when doing your research.

 WGU, which has been named among the "Top Military-Friendly Colleges and Universities" for five consecutive years by Military Advanced Education Magazine, fits these criteria.
 Tuition at WGU is very low—around $6,000 a year for most programs—and is charged at a flat rate per term, regardless of how many courses you finish.
 This affordability means that veterans will generally be eligible for benefits that more than cover the full cost of tuition and fees.
-More information is available at www.wgu.edu/military.
+More information is available on our GI Bill page.